Frequently Asked Questions

 The official grandmaster title was introduced by FIDE in 1950.
 Mieses never received the title officially, as he was already 85 years old at that time and had ended his active career.
 Historically, however, he is recognized as a master of his time, which corresponds to today's grandmaster title.

 Many Jewish chess masters fled from Nazi persecution in the 1930s.
-Jacques Mieses emigrated to England, as did Siegbert Tarrasch.
+Jacques Mieses emigrated to England in 1938.
+Emanuel Lasker fled first to Russia, then to the USA, where he died in 1941.
+Siegbert Tarrasch died in Munich in 1934, before the worst persecution began.
 Others like Samuel Reshevsky and Reuben Fine went to the USA.
-Tragically, some masters became victims of the Holocaust, including Akiba Rubinstein and Dawid Przepiórka.
+Tragically, some masters became victims of the Holocaust, including Dawid Przepiórka.
+Others, like Akiba Rubinstein, survived in hiding but never returned to competitive chess.

 The "golden age" of chess is often dated to the period from 1890 to 1914.
 In this era, masters like Lasker, Tarrasch, Pillsbury, Capablanca and Rubinstein played.
 Great tournaments like Hastings 1895 and San Sebastián 1911 shaped this epoch.
 Mieses was an active participant of this time.